gvwilson/thirdbit/_posts/2016/2016-08-02-heuristics-for-novices.md

    they're engaging,
    there's little redundancy,
    they present tabular data as tables
-   (which programming languages could have started doing thirty years ago---but that's a rant I'll save for some other time), they make system status very visible, support edit-order freedom,
+   (which programming languages could have started doing thirty years ago—but that's a rant I'll save for some other time), they make system status very visible, support edit-order freedom,